Work We Have Done So Far

 What have we got planned?

-Having shown the power and possibility of what dues based membership can build - but also the challenges and limitations of their scale in the UK, we're currently working with funders and partners to draft a plan for what doesn't currently exist in the UK - a how to of genuinely people powered movements.
+Having shown the power and possibility of what dues based membership can build - but also the challenges and limitations of their scale in the UK, we're currently working with funders and partners to draft a plan for what doesn't currently exist in the UK - a how to of building genuinely people powered movements.

 Empowered Workplace: Helping employers properly prevent and respond to sexual harassment in the workplace